-Have you ever noticed that most ESL textbooks in the unit on the simple past require that students tell a story of some kind?
-Something like most embarrassing moment, or most exciting thing that they’ve ever done.
+Have you ever noticed that most ESL textbooks in the unit on the simple past or past continuous require that students tell a story of some kind?
+Something like the most embarrassing moment, or most exciting thing that they’ve ever done.
 Most often, this is kind of a throwaway activity, but it doesn’t have to be.
 Here’s how:

-- Give students a couple minutes of preparation time.
+- Give students a couple of minutes of preparation time.
 This will result in better stories.

 - Put students into groups of four.

 - One student tells their story, the other three students listen and have to each think of 1-2 follow up questions using W or H.

 See how many questions and answers this will result in?
 It’s some ESL teaching gold right there!
 You can find out all the details here: